ArtemPyanykh/cousin_roman/README.md

 # CousinRoman

-`CousinRoman` is a `String` extension that allows you to convert string representation of Roman numbers
-(following modern subtractive notation) to Arabic numbers (i.e. Integers).
+`CousinRoman` is a `String` extension which allows you to convert Roman numerals (following modern subtractive notation) to Arabic numbers (i.e. Integers).

 ## Installation